Review of FreeLaundromat.com – Danny D’Angelo “The King of Laundromats”

-I spent well over n hour watching every single video on Danny D’Angelo’s YouTube channel, most of which had testimonials from people who now owned laundromats utilizing his system.
+I spent well over an hour watching every single video on Danny D’Angelo’s YouTube channel, most of which had testimonials from people who now owned laundromats because they utilized his system.

 The first step to uncovering Danny’s system is to purchase his 3 hour DVD titled “Cleaning Up in Laundromats.”
-The DVD sells for $189.99 on his website, FreeLuandromat.com.
-I did some digging and found an eBay store, owned by him, where the DVD could be purchased for $169.99 so I decided to make the purchase.
-Why did I have to lose? $169.99?
-Seemed reasonable enough considering I couldn’t afford to purchase a laundromat and I knew I wasn’t going to buy a laundromat.
+The price of the DVD seemed reasonable enough.
+Especially when taking into consideration that I couldn’t afford to purchase a laundromat and I knew I wasn’t going to buy a laundromat.
 I excitedly purchased the DVD and eagerly awaited it to arrive.

 I went about my normal routine and a after a couple of days the video arrived.
 I waited until my next day off to watch the DVD on my laptop.
-My first impression was that it was similar to an infomercial .
+My first impression was that it was similar to an infomercial.
 There was a woman “reporter” interviewing Danny about his system.
-There were of course more testimonials, but what stuck out to me was how passionate he seemed to be about the laundromat business.
+There were more testimonials, but what stuck out to me was how passionate he was about the laundromat business.
 I took notes as I watched and it all made sense.
 However, being the New Yorker that I am I was skeptical.

-I fired off an email to him not expecting a reply but I did.
-He answered my question and within the email he stated that I may want to consider a personal consultation with him.
+I fired off an email to him not expecting a reply but I did receive a reply.
+He answered my questions and within the email he stated that I may want to consider a personal consultation with him.
 The funny thing is that I had already made a request through his personal assistant.
-I happily paid the $285 for a 3 hour one on one consultation with Danny.
+I happily scheduled the 3 hour one on one consultation with Danny.

-I texted Danny stating I needed to talk to him and he could me back at our agreed upon time.
+I texted Danny stating I needed to talk to him and he replied that he could talk to me during my available time frame.
 What I was looking for was assurance.
 I needed for him to tell me that I was making the right decision.
 That the decision I was about to make would be the best decision of my life.
 What he told me was the complete opposite.
 I had already made the decision to have Danny negotiate my lease.
 All I had to was scout locations, send Danny the information and he would take care of the rest.
-The fee for his lease negotiating service is a total of $3,330.
-That’s $1,665 up front and $1,665 once the lease is signed and completed.
+There is a fee for his lease negotiating service but it’s far from unreasonable.
 It wouldn’t matter how many locations I fed to him.
 He would continue to work with me and help me for as long as it would take to find my free laundromat.

 If you reading this review and think that Danny D’Angelo’s system may be nothing but a cash grab you would be mistaken.
-If it were indeed a cash grab he would have easily “talked” me into moving forward or gave me the assurance that I was seeking so he could put an additional $1,665 into his pocket.
+If it were a cash grab he would have easily “talked” me into moving forward or gave me the assurance that I was seeking so he could put a few dollars into his pocket.

 Possible Free Laundromat Scenario

-The above scenario is one of many that are possible but the end sum game is to get into the laundromat business with as little out of pocket expense as possible.
-As you already know that building a laundromat from scratch can cost between $200,000 to $500,000 and needing solely to fill an average size, 2,000 square foot store, can cost as high as $185,000 is coming out of pocket a few thousand dollars to start with a much better proposition?
+The above scenario is one of many that are possible, but the end sum game is to get into the laundromat business with as little out of pocket expense as possible.
+As you already know, building a laundromat from scratch can cost between $200,000 to $500,000 and needing to fill an average size, 2,000 square foot store, can cost as high as $185,000.

-One thing that always concerns with about “consultants” and those “online sales gurus” is are they simply talking the talk or walking the walk?
-To expand, is the person a consultant because he or she was once successful or is this consultant doing as the preach.
-In the case of Danny D’Angelo he’s been in the laundromat business for 15 years and owns his own laundromats in Arizona, where he resides.
+One thing that always concerns me about “consultants” and those “online sales gurus” is are they simply talking the talk or walking the walk?
+To expand, is the person a consultant because he or she can’t practice was is preached?
+In the case of Danny D’Angelo he’s been in the laundromat business for over a decade and owns his own laundromats in Arizona, where he resides.

 However, if you are proficient at lease negotiation with landlords and have the ability to ask for and receive tenant incentives you could bypass the lease negotiation service and only decide on the DVD and consultation.
-Since I’m not skilled in that area I would have used Danny’s lease negotiation service but you may decide against it.
+Since I’m not skilled in that area of lease negotiation I decided to utilize Danny’s lease negotiation service but you may decide against it.

 In closing, if you are serious about getting into the laundromat business and know for a fact that owning a laundromat is what you want you should consider utilizing Danny D’Angelo’s Free Laundromat System as well as his consultation and lease negotiation services.